MicrosoftDocs/cognitive-toolkit-docs/articles/EvalDll-Evaluation-Overview.md

 ## Current limitations
 - Single threaded evaluation.
 The CNTK evaluation EvalDll library, and by extension the managed EvalWrapper library, are single threaded and single re-entrancy.
 Concurrent evaluations of a single model instance is not supported.
 However, it is possible to load multiple instances of a model and evaluate each model with a single thread.
 This enables multiple models to be evaluated in parallel, yet each model with a single thread.
-- Any program that links the pre-built evaluation libraries (`Cntk.Eval` and `Cntk.Eval.Wrapper` dlls in Windows, and `libCntk.Eval` in Linux) of the CNTK binary package should use the same compiler version as that is used to build the pre-built libraries.
+- Any program that links the pre-built evaluation libraries (`Cntk.Eval` and `Cntk.Eval.Wrapper` DLLs in Windows, and `libCntk.Eval` in Linux) of the CNTK binary package should use the same compiler version as that is used to build the pre-built libraries.